 The table gives you an idea where the two scale models differ.
 But there are more nuances that go into the differences.

 We already mentioned that the size is not the only difference between the two Traxxas Slash models.
-So got a glance at the differences, now let us get into the details.
+So, you got a glance at the differences.
+Now, let us get into the details.

 Size is the most glaring difference between a Traxxas Slash 1/16 and 1/10.
 The 1/16 and 1/10 scale number represents the size of the RC compared to a real scale model.
 So what is bigger 1/10 or 1/16 scale?

 Now don’t be fooled by the bigger number.
 The 1/16 is smaller than the 1/10.
 Yes, the Traxxas Slash 1/10 is bigger than the 1/16 is the smaller model.

 Note that a ⅛ scale model is bigger than a 1/10 model.

 Winner: This round is a draw.
 The preference for size will vary from person to person.

 Weight is another clear point of difference along with the size of the models.
 The bigger model will be heavier.